Gareth Southgate: England couldn't get Harry Kane up to top level at Euro 2024 and 'no hiding' issues

 It marked a disappointing end to a mixed tournament for Kane, who ended in a six-way tie for the Golden Boot but looked off the pace for long periods and struggled to exert his normally impressive all-round game on the competition.

-Southgate told BBC Sport: "Physically, it's been a tough period for Harry [Kane].
+The England striker told BBC Sport the Euros had been a "tough tournament" while Southgate added: "Physically, it's been a tough period for Harry [Kane].
 He came in short of games and didn't quite get up to the level we'd all hope.

 "We felt Ollie's freshness would allow us to press a bit better and offer us a threat in behind.
 I thought they both did what we wanted."